Hiroshi Hase

-Hase is also a semi-retired professional wrestler who worked for New Japan Pro-Wrestling (NJPW) and All Japan Pro Wrestling (AJPW).
-During his affiliation with AJPW, he also served as the chairman for the Pacific Wrestling Federation (PWF), which is the governing body for all championships in AJPW.
-Among other title wins, Hase held the WCW International World Heavyweight Championship once, making him a one-time world champion.
+Hiroshi Hase (馳 浩, Hase Hiroshi) is a Japanese politician and semi-retired professional wrestler who is currently the governor of Ishikawa Prefecture.
+As a professional wrestler, Hase primarily worked for New Japan Pro-Wrestling (NJPW), and also for All Japan Pro Wrestling (AJPW) and Stampede Wrestling.
+During his affiliation with AJPW, he also served as the chairman for the Pacific Wrestling Federation (PWF), which is the governing body for all championships in the promotion.
+Among his numerous title wins, Hase held the WCW International World Heavyweight Championship once, making him a one-time world champion.

+From October 2015 until August 2016, Hase served as the Minister of Education, Culture, Sports, Science and Technology under Prime Minister Shinzō Abe and his LDP party.
+Prior to his appointment in the Cabinet, he also served as a member of the House of Representatives of the National Diet, representing the 1st district of Ishikawa Prefecture.

 Early life

 Hase graduated from Senshu University in March 1984.
 He then became a teacher of classic Japanese literature in a high school in Ishikawa Prefecture, before pursuing a professional wrestling career in 1985.

 Hase also became an amateur wrestler, representing Japan at the 1984 Summer Olympics in Los Angeles.
 He placed ninth in the Greco-Roman wrestling tournament.

 Professional wrestling career

 Early years (1986–1987)

-Originally trained by Riki Choshu, Hiroshi Hase began his pro wrestling career in February 1986, at Carlos Colón's World Wrestling Council in Puerto Rico.
-Later that year, Hase went to Calgary, Alberta, Canada, where he was trained by Stu Hart and Tokyo Joe.
-He would wrestle in Stampede Wrestling, under a mask, in a tag team known as the Viet Cong Express with Fumihiro Niikura, with whom he held the Stampede International Tag Team Championship.
-By 1987, he started to wrestle under his name and unmasked in Stampede Wrestling.
+Originally trained by Riki Choshu, Hase began his pro wrestling career in February 1986, training at Carlos Colón's World Wrestling Council-affiliated training facility in Puerto Rico.
+Later that year, Hase went to Calgary, Alberta, Canada, where he was trained by Stu Hart and Katsuji Adachi.
+He would wrestle in Stampede Wrestling under a mask in a heel tag team known as the Viet Cong Express with Fumihiro Niikura, with whom he held the Stampede International Tag Team Championship.
+By 1987, he turned face and started to wrestle under his name and unmasked in Stampede Wrestling.
 By the end of 1987, Hase would return to Japan.